nicozumarraga/GoberAI-nlp-pipeline/README.md

 # AI Tender Processing Pipeline

-An end-to-end pipeline for processing tender documents that extracts structured information from PDFs and generates AI-powered summaries with traceable references to source documents.
+An end-to-end pipeline for processing tender documents that extracts structured information from PDFs and generates AI summaries with traceable references to source documents.

 ## Quick Start